 Table of Contents

-DE-121: Notice of Petition To Administer Estate (ca)
+DE-121: Notice of Petition To Administer Estate (California)

 Use the DE-121 Notice of Petition to Administer Estate form when you are involved in the probate process and need to notify heirs, beneficiaries, creditors, and other interested parties about the petition filed for administering a decedent's estate.